-All evidence provided by the custodial parent, or obtained by MDHS staff must be scanned to the case record.
+All evidence provided by the parent claiming good cause, or obtained by MDHS staff must be scanned to the case record.
 Some examples of evidence upon which a determination of good cause will be made without further investigation include the following:

-- Protective order. - Birth certificate, medical or law enforcement records which indicate that the child was conceived as the result of incest or forcible rape. - Court documents or other records that show legal proceedings for adoption are pending before a court of competent jurisdiction. - A written statement from a public or licensed private social agency that the custodial parent is being assisted by the agency in resolving whether to keep the child or relinquish the child for adoption.
+- Protective order. - Birth certificate, medical or law enforcement records which indicate that the child was conceived as the result of incest or forcible rape.